 The DART Bus System is a little-used resource for field trip experiences.
 Check local schedules to see how many parks you can access.
 The per student cost of riding a DART bus is often less than riding a school bus, and you are giving your students a great lesson in community involvement and riding public transportation.
 Schools in big cities use public transportation to access field trip experiences all the time.
 DART also runs a school field trip program for grades 3 and up.
 Visit dartfirststate.com/information for details.

 Generally, it is best to plan for buses to arrive on-site 15 minutes before your scheduled program time.
 That will allow you and your students time to get off the bus and take care of any housekeeping issues that need to be addressed.
 The park interpreter will establish a meeting location and bus parking during the registration process.

 Lunch can be a great opportunity for students to take a break from learning — sometimes lunch can be as much of an event as the actual program!
-The park interpreter can identify picnic tables, pavilions or areas available to your group to eat and play.
-Pavilions are available for rent at most parks to assure your group has a sheltered area in which to eat.
+The park interpreter can identify picnic tables or areas available to your group to eat and play.

 All Delaware State Parks have a carry-in, carry-out trash policy.
 If you choose not to reserve a pavilion, you will need to bring trash bags for your lunch trash so you can take it with you and dispose of it back at school.
 If you rent a pavilion, trash collection is provided as part of your rental fee.